loelschlaeger/optimizeR/README.md

 #> - ucminf::ucminf
 ```

-But in fact any optimizer that is not contained in the dictionary can be
+But in fact, any optimizer that is not contained in the dictionary can
-put into the `{optimizeR}` framework by setting `which = "custom"`
+be put into the `{optimizeR}` framework by setting `which = "custom"`
 first…

 ``` r